 How can you reduce your screen time?
 We are in the middle of the age of digitalization.
-Since around 2010, I've basically been working on my PC for around 10 hours a day, and apart from that I also use my TV and smartphone.
-As a result, my eyes also suffer - logically, headaches are not long in coming.
-As a result, I consciously do without digital devices for a few hours - and suddenly I feel bored.
+Since around 2010, I've basically been working on my PC for around 10 hours a day and also use my TV and smartphone outside of this time.
+My eyes also suffer as a result - logically, headaches are not long in coming.
+As a result, I deliberately go without digital devices for a few hours - and suddenly I'm bored.
 A warning signal!
-Whether at work, in your private life, or both - now at the latest is the time to minimize the time you spend using your computer, cell phone, and the like.
+Whether at work, at home or both - now is the time to minimize the time spent using computers, cell phones and the like.

 In this article, I would like to share my most important learnings and tips with you so that you too can reduce your screen time and protect the health of your eyes.
 Let's go!